Music

 But any perfection regarding the process of evolution of tools has never ceased.
 From here - their variety.
 But in folk instruments there are common features that relate them to those from other regions and even countries.

-The Nartov epic describes the twelve and eight-stringed harps of Ossetians (duuuadæstænon fændyr), Kabardians (pshyne-dukuakue), Balkars (kyngyr-kobuz), accompanied by long vocal suites, especially loved by the people.
-Another popular type of North Caucasian instrument is the bowed string kobuz.
-Identical to him is the Ossetian “khisyn fændyr”, the Kabardian “shichepshina”, and among the Chechens and Ingush - “adhoku-pondur”, “atukh pondur”, and finally among the Dagestanis - “chagan” and “kemancha”.
+The Nart epic describes the twelve- and eight-string harps of the Ossetians (dyuuadæstænon fændyr), Kabardins (pshyn-dykuakue), Balkars (kyngyr-kobuz), to the accompaniment of which long vocal suites were performed, especially loved by the people.
+Another popular type of North Caucasian instruments is the string-bowed kobuz.
+Identical to it are the Ossetian “khisyn fændir”, the Kabardian “shichepshina”, and among the Chechens and Ingush - “adkhoku-pondur”, “atukh pondur”, and finally among the Dagestanis - “chagana” and “kemancha”.

 The North Caucasians have their own balalaika.
 At least, in the style of the game and the timbre it is a whole range of unique ethnic stringed-plucked instruments: the Ossetian “Dala-Fandyr”, the Kabardian “Ape-Pshyne”, the Balkar “Kyl-Kobuz”, the Chechen-Ingush “Dechik-Pondur”, Mirza-Pondur ”and a copy of the instrument of the Dagestan peoples—“ Agach-Kobuz ”.

-This is only a small part of the whole variety of musical instruments of the peoples of the North Caucasus.
-All the most interesting about them is in our next materials.
+This is only a small part of the entire variety of musical instruments of the peoples of the North Caucasus.
+All the most interesting things about them are in our next materials.

 We begin a big conversation about Music with a capital letter, about its genesis and all its manifestations, including through the history of the emergence and improvement of musical instruments.
 And what could be better than music, this eternal power of a comprehensive impact on a person and the world around him, a force that brings people together, helps them learn to appreciate and understand the beautiful?